Syzygianinfern0/Hindi-ASR-Challenge/quickstart/README.md

 # Quickstart

-The code in directory is especially aimed at giving a first hand experience to beginners and ones who would like to just obtain the results of the model without training them on their own.
+The code in this directory is especially aimed at giving a first hand experience to beginners and ones who would like to just obtain the results of the model without training them on their own.

-The `WAV2TEXT` directory here would redirect to a dedicated repository where you can checkout the source-code of the scripts used to generate the transcriptions.
+The `stt` directory here would redirect to a dedicated repository where you can checkout the source-code of the scripts used to generate the transcriptions.

 Some points to note: